 Emergency/Short Term Care

-This is care provided at short notice to children and young people on an emergency basis.
+This is Foster Care provided at short notice to children and young people on an emergency basis.
 Often children are leaving a critical situation and need a safe place to stay until they can return home or until a more suitable place is identified.
 The stay could be a few days or up to three months.

 Restoration is returning the child or young person to the care of their parents or legal guardians when it is safe to do so.
-Restoration Care is limited in time, usually from a few months and up to two years.
-Restoration Carers look after children while the parents work on the things that were making the children unsafe or until a court order is granted to have them cared for by permanent carers.
+Restoration Foster Care is limited in time, usually from a few months and up to two years.
+Restoration Foster Carers look after children while the parents work on the things that were making the children unsafe or until a court order is granted to have them cared for by permanent Foster Carers.
 Carers play a critical role in supporting the child or young person’s contact and connection with their family, as improved connections with birth families and significant others not only increases the likelihood and success of restoration, but can positively influence children and young people’s self-identity, cultural connections and experiences of family contact in care.

 Permanent Care (Guardianship/Adoption)

 Guardianship orders are a way of helping ensure a child or young person has a stable, nurturing and safe home until they are at least 18 years of age, without cutting ties to their family.
-The child will still have contact with their parents, family and important people in their life; however the child is considered to be in the independent care of their guardian rather than in foster care.
+The child will still have contact with their parents, family and important people in their life; however the child is considered to be in the independent care of their guardian rather than in Foster Care.
 Guardians can make decisions about the child’s care, including health and education decisions; and receive a Guardian Allowance which is the same rate as the FACS statutory Care Allowance.

 Adoption is a legal process that transfers all parental responsibilities for a child or young person from their birth parents to the adoptive parents.
 Adoption orders are made by the Supreme Court of NSW and provide a permanent family for a child or young person for whom restoration or guardianship are not possible.
 In NSW, ‘open adoption’ is law and means a child or young person must be supported to remain connected to their birth parents and cultural heritage.